harshit-borkar/cosmos/README.md

 ![Web capture_8-7-2022_19339_localhost](https://user-images.githubusercontent.com/85048673/178007900-602cdf0f-6860-40de-86ce-67eed1449e28.jpeg)

 ## Indroduction
+    1. Cosmos is a complete responsive Google clone.
-    1. This project is the implementation of google search api.
+    2. It is the implementation of google search api.
+    3. It comes with the ability to search for up-to-date results, news, images, and videos.
+    4. It has Modern UI, Dark Mode.
-    2. It is built with ReactJS.
+    5. It is built with ReactJS.
-    3. RapidAPI is used for the Google API fetch.
+    6. RapidAPI is used for the Google API fetch.
-    4. The designing is done through Tailwind-CSS.
+    7. The designing is done through Tailwind-CSS.
+    5.

 ## Available Scripts